Last Updated on 9 August, 2025

 What is the average VA rating for knees?

-As per the VA’s annual benefits report, the average VA disability rating for knee conditions typically ranges from 10% to 30%, depending on the severity and specific diagnosis.
+As per the VA’s annual benefits report, the average VA disability rating for knee conditions typically ranges between 10% and 30%, depending on pain, range of motion loss, and instability.

 How can I get 30% VA disability for my knees?